 I guess the lessons here are two-fold.
 First, if doing trading, you have to be OK with taking the risk and failing.
 It's said that we learn from failures.
 I guess that is at least partially true, even in this case.
 Second, so-called experts aren't always right.
 You have to, as Tom Nash says, "do your own research, blah, blah, blah".

-My faith in the EV revolution is not shaken.
+My faith in the is not shaken.
 If anything, it's reinforced.
 While it may take much longer than many of us wish, we will eventually see plug-in vehicles parked up and down the streets where we live.